 Currently Jonathan is conducting research into the various ways in which different legal orders have tended to conceptualise issues of reparation and reconciliation.
 He is also completing a book with David O'Mahony on the relationship between criminal justice and restorative justice.

-From 1 June 2015, Jonathan will take up the role as Editor of the International Journal of Evidence and Proof.
-He is also a member of the editorial boards of the Journal of Criminal Law, the British Journal of Community Justice, the Journal of Forensic Research and Crime Studies and the International Journal of Law, Crime and Justice.
+Jonathan is Editor of the International Journal of Evidence and Proof and is also a member of the editorial boards of the Journal of Criminal Law, the British Journal of Community Justice, the Journal of Forensic Research and Crime Studies and the International Journal of Law, Crime and Justice.

 I am always pleased to hear from students interested in pursuing research degrees in areas that correlate with my own research interests.
 My current supervisees include: